redhat-openstack/website/source/uncategorized/testedsetups.html.md

 *   [ Running an Instance ](Running_an_instance)
 *   [ Creating a Floating IP Range and associating it to your instance ](Floating_IP_range)

-## Workarounds

-When you hit a problem, check out the [Workarounds](Workarounds) page.
-Maybe the problem is already there including a workaround.
-If not, please add it to prevent duplicating effort.